• Skip to primary navigation

 Seasonal affective disorder (SAD) or “winter blues” is a form of depression most often associated with the lack of light during the fall and winter months.
 It is very common and may be associated with low serotonin levels.
 We often associate low serotonin with depression, however low serotonin can also be associated with: anxiety, excessive worry and feeling overly stressed.
 There’s evidence of seasonality in anxiety and panic attacks, just as there is with seasonal affective disorder (SAD).
 Another common sign of low serotonin is increased carbohydrate cravings, especially during the afternoon or evening.

-One every effective approach for SAD is light therapy.
-I also find amino acid therapy and a dietary approach to be very useful but we won’t go into that today.
+One very effective approach for SAD is light therapy.
+I also find the use of targeted individual amino acids and a dietary approach to be very useful and share more about that below.

 I’ve just finished reading a really great book called Winter Blues: Everything You Need to Know to Beat Seasonal Affective Disorder by Dr. Norman Rosenthal MD, and the research is fascinating.
 He is a fellow South African who moved to the USA and found he was depressed each winter.
 After 3 seasons of this, he started doing research on light therapy and was one of the original SAD researchers.
 He is internationally recognized for his pioneering contributions to understanding SAD and using light therapy to treat it.

-I asked some colleagues what they have used and/or liked, and recommend and share some of these below (providing my Amazon links in most cases so you can find them easily):
+I asked some colleagues what they have used and/or liked, and recommend and share some of these below (providing my Amazon links in most cases so you can find them easily).
+Due to models being discontinued/revamped, I’ve made some updates as of Jan 2024.

 Donna Kelley, Certified Holistic Nutritionist